Our impact

 The combined Gross Value Added (GVA) attributed by the impact study to NIAB’s actual contribution to strawberry production at UK level over 10 years was £298 million.

-A key contribution of NIAB has been to develop higher-yielding varieties with extended season of production, improved fruit quality, better picking efficiency and reduced waste.
+A key contribution of Niab has been to develop higher-yielding varieties with extended season of production, improved fruit quality, better picking efficiency and reduced waste.
 New varieties are in the pipeline, offering further benefits in terms of disease resistance and consistent yield profile.

-NIAB’s success relates to its multi-disciplinary research combining scientific knowledge of yield and quality, development of molecular markers, understanding pest and disease control methods and a focus on reduced growing costs.
+Niab’s success relates to its multi-disciplinary research combining scientific knowledge of yield and quality, development of molecular markers, understanding pest and disease control methods and a focus on reduced growing costs.

 Research vineyard